-- 6. The base milk price "in relation to a season, means the price per kilogram of milk solids that is set by [Fonterra] for that season".4 The calculation of this price by Fonterra is subject to a review by us under DIRA. - 7.
+- 6.8.
+The base milk price "in relation to a season, means the price per kilogram of milk solids that is set by [Fonterra] for that season".
+The calculation of this price by Fonterra is subject to a review by us under DIRA. - 7.9.
 The Milk Price Panel (Panel) recommends a base milk price to Fonterra that is calculated using the rules in the Manual.
 This recommendation becomes the base milk price once it is set (approved) by Fonterra's Board.
-Fonterra's Board may set a base milk price different from the Panel's recommended price, or in the absence of a recommendation from the Panel, its own base milk price, provided it follows the processes set out in s 150N of DIRA.
-Fonterra may also change the base milk price after the Commission releases its final report on the base milk price calculation but must follow the process set out in s 150R. - 8.
-We note that the farmgate (one word) milk price is a term used by Fonterra in its annual Farmgate Milk Price Statement.
-The farmgate milk price is the average price paid by Fonterra for each kilogram of milk solids (kgMS) supplied by Fonterra's
+Fonterra's Board may set a base milk price different from the Panel's recommended price, or in the absence of a recommendation from the Panel, its own base milk price, provided it follows the processes set out in s 150N of DIRA.8 Fonterra may also change the base milk price after the Commissionwe releases its our final report on the base milk price calculation but must follow the process set out in s 150R. - 8.10.
+We note that the farmgate (one word) milk price is a term used by Fonterra in the Manual and its annual Farmgate Milk Price Statement.
+Fonterra describes Take farmgate milk price is as the average price paid by Fonterra for each kilogram of milk solids (kgMS) supplied by Fonterra's farmer-shareholders under Fonterra's standard terms of supply.
+It is calculated in accordance with the Manual unless Fonterra decides to make an adjustment.
+Therefore, this price The price set by Fonterra as its farmgate milk price equates to the statutory base milk price recommended by the Panel. - 9.
+On those occasions when the Board has adjusted the price calculated under the Manual in accordance with s 150N, the new price has been described by Fonterra as the "final farmgate milk price".
+Because the "final farmgate milk price" is the price set by the Board it likewise equates to the base milk price as defined in DIRA.